cmss13-devs/web/rules.md

 ### Medium Risk Roles

-These are some example roles that might be punished for logging out/ghosting without notice.
+These are some example roles that might be punished for not fufilling your role or logging out/ghosting without notice.

 - Requisitions Officer
 - Cargo Technician
 - Doctor
-- Xeno

 ### Low Risk Roles

-These are some example roles that are unlikely to be punished for logging out/ghosting without notice.
+These are some example roles that are unlikely to be punished for not fufilling your role or logging out/ghosting without notice.

 - Squad Marine
 - Maintenance Technician
+- Xenomorph

 ---